A downloadable PDF of the handbook is currently being updated.

 Service and Emotional Support Animal Exceptions

-Rhodes may deny approval of a service animal or emotional support animal as a reasonable accommodation and/or remove a service animal or emotional support animal from campus, including campus housing if, based upon an individualized assessment:
+Rhodes may deny approval of a service animal or emotional support animal as a reasonable accommodation and/or remove a service animal or emotional support animal from campus, including campus housing, based upon an individualized assessment:

-2. The owner substantially fails to comply with this policy, or
+2. The owner substantially fails to comply with this policy.

 3. The animal in question would cause or has caused physical injury or substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.